codecrafters-io/build-your-own-redis/stage_descriptions/aof-08-ep6.md

 ### Filtering Non-Modifying Commands

-In earlier stages, you appended write commands to the AOF file.
-But your server also handles commands that don't modify data, like `PING`, `GET`, `ECHO`, and `CONFIG GET`.
-These should never be written to the append-only file since they don't change any state, and replaying them would be pointless.
+Commands that don't modify data, like `PING`, `GET`, and `ECHO`, should never be written to an AOF file since they don't change any state.

 If the server receives a mix of read and write commands, only the write commands should appear in the AOF file, in the order they were received.